Matchings on Random Regular Hypergraphs: Introduction

 \section{Introduction}

-Counting the number of matchings on a graph has been an interesting problem to scientists dating back to at least 1960s (see \cite{ER66,HL70,HL72}).
-Unlike perfect matchings, the number of which on a graph can be computed explicitly by a determinant formula (see \cite{Kas61,TF61,RK09}), counting the number of matchings (or monomer dimers) on a graph is complicated in general (see \cite{JM87}); and algorithms are designed for that purpose (\cite{CRS96,GK09}).
+Random sparse factor graphs provide a natural setting for Gibbs measures with hard constraints.
+A central quantity in such models is the quenched free energy, the normalized logarithm of the partition function.
+For locally tree-like models, non-rigorous cavity predictions and rigorous tree recursions often point to a replica-symmetric formula, but a finite random graph may still have non-negligible fluctuations caused by short cycles.
+This paper studies this problem for matchings, or monomer--dimer configurations, on random regular uniform hypergraphs.
+We prove convergence in probability of the quenched free energy in explicit finite-degree regimes by combining a fixed-density second-moment analysis with subgraph conditioning.

+Counting matchings has been a central problem in combinatorics and statistical mechanics since at least the 1960s; see \cite{ER66,HL70,HL72}.
+Perfect matchings, or dimer configurations, form an important special case.
+Although the number of perfect matchings in a planar, or nearly planar, graph can often be computed by determinantal formulae \cite{Kas61,TF61,RK09}, counting all matchings in two-dimensional graphs is more subtle; see \cite{JM87} and the algorithms in \cite{CRS96,GK09}.
+The full matching partition function is in some respects more stable than the perfect-matching partition function: for example, the normalized logarithm of the number of matchings is continuous along weakly convergent graph sequences, whereas the corresponding statement for perfect matchings fails even for bipartite regular graphs \cite{ACFK16}.

-In this paper, we study the free energy of matchings on random, uniform hypergraphs.
-Let $d,l$ be positive integers such that $l\geq 2$ and $d\geq 2$.
-A hypergraph $G=(V,E,H)$ consists of a collection $H$ of labeled half-edges, a set $E$ of hyperedges such that each hyperedge $e\in E$ consists of $l$ distinct half-edges, and a set $V$ of vertices in which each vertex is represented by $d$ distinct half-edges incident to it.
-Here each half edge is part of a unique hyperedge and is incident to a unique vertex.
-However, it is allowed that two distinct half edges are incident to the same vertex and part of the same hyperedge.
-We call such a hypergraph a $(d,l)$-regular hypergraph.
+We work in the configuration model.
+Let $d,l\ge2$.
+A $(d,l)$-regular hypergraph $G=(V,E,H)$ consists of a set $H$ of half-edges, a set $E$ of hyperedges, each containing $l$ distinct half-edges, and a set $V$ of vertices, each containing $d$ distinct half-edges.
+Each half-edge belongs to exactly one hyperedge and to exactly one vertex.
+We allow two distinct half-edges of the same hyperedge to belong to the same vertex, and we also allow two distinct hyperedges to share more than one vertex.
+Thus the model is not restricted to simple hypergraphs.